GPikra/smpc-for-mip/README.md

 ## Components

-SMPC is a cryptographic primitive where a set of computing nodes perform a computation of some function f over their private set of inputs revealing nothing but the output of the function f.
+SMPC is a cryptographic primitive where a set of computing nodes perform a computation of some function f over their private set of inputs revealing nothing but the output of the function `f`.
 SMPC can play a crucial role for the security and integrity in federated dataset processing especially when combined with differential privacy techniques to ensure data privacy.
 This is because SMPC allows computations on data in an encrypted form.
 It enables a group to compute large-scale aggregates or other properties of their distributed data without the need for a trusted third-party to collect said data.
 When combined with differential privacy it can ensure global differential privacy level utility guarantees with the same privacy guarantees as local differential privacy.

 The SMPC engine has been developed on top of the open source SCALE-MAMBA software [1] and additional functionalities have been built to support secure importation of data.
 Our software runs the SPDZ protocol [2] which allows us to speed up computation times by running a lot of the required SMPC computations in an “offline” phase before an actual request is made to the system.
 MPC computations are implemented in the MAMBA programming language and support different aggregation operations including sum, multiplication, min/max operation and disjoint union.
 The engine supports input of up to 9 decimal digits and is built to work with vectors of arbitrary length.